COLA: A Benchmark for Compositional Text-to-image Retrieval: Results

-\xhdr{Multimodal adaptation is more effective than other tuning methods} In Table \ref{table:retrieval_attr_obj}, compared to prompt-tuning (row b), fine-tuning all of CLIP (row c), or fine-tuning a few of the later layers (row d), tuning a multimodal attention layer of same/lesser parameters has higher MAP (row e and f).
-Linear probing (row a), although cheaper, significantly underperforms.
-This is not surprising since multimodal attention over the image regions and text tokens offer more flexibility to the model to learn to bind the right attributes to the right object region.
-Tuning the whole model is also worse than tuning the later unimodal layers (row c vs d).
-This might be because fine-tuning requires larger batch sizes with significantly more data to tune the whole model.
-In contrast, we operate in a low-resource regime.
+\xhdr{Multimodal adaptation is more effective than other tuning methods:} In Table \ref{table:retrieval_attr_obj}, compared to prompt-tuning (row c), fine-tuning all of CLIP (row d), or fine-tuning a few of the later layers (row e), tuning a multimodal attention layer of same/lesser parameters has higher mAP (row f and g).
+Linear probing (row b), although cheaper, significantly underperforms.
+This is not surprising since multimodal attention over the image regions and text tokens offers more flexibility to the model to learn to bind the right attributes to the right object region.
+Tuning the whole model is also worse than tuning the later unimodal layers (row d vs e).
+This might be because fine-tuning the whole model requires larger batch sizes with significantly more data.
+In Fig \ref{fig:qualresults}, we show the comparison of tuning unimodal layers vs our multimodal adaptation (since tuning the unimodal layers is closest in performance).
+Qualitative examples from each of the other adaptation methods are displayed in Figs. 9-15 in the supplementary.

-\xhdr{MM-Adapter is better than using multimodal attention as a prediction head} Recall that one of the ablations of our approach is aligning the output of the multimodal encoder to the frozen text embedding, making it a multimodal image-feature ``adapter" (MM-Adapter).
-This is in contrast to using the multimodal module as a prediction head (MM-Pred).
-As shown in Table \ref{table:retrieval_attr_obj}, MM-Adapter outperforms MM-Pred (row f vs e), especially on exhaustively annotated datasets like CLEVR \cite{johnson_clevr_2016} and PACO \cite{ramanathan_paco_2023}.
-We posit that the frozen text representation acts like a regularizer since it was trained with more data.\footnote{On CLEVR, ``All'' MAP numbers are on 96 classes, ``seen'' and ``unseen'' are on 32 classes each to keep MAPs balanced for comparison.
-Since ``All'' includes more classes, it may not be between seen and unseen.}
+\xhdr{Using pre-trained multimodal attention layers is not enough - training them on attribute-object compositions is key:} In Table \ref{table:retrieval_attr_obj}, we see that MM-Adapter (row g) on CLIP ViT B-32 (151 M params) outperforms tuning the last two multimodal layers of FLAVA B-16 \cite{singh_flava_2022} (241M params) model (row j) or tuning a linear probe (row i).
+Surprisingly, tuning the last two FLAVA multimodal layers (row j) is worse than replacing them and training using MM-Pred and MM-Adapter layers (rows k and l).
+This suggests that training multimodal layers during adaptation (as opposed to pre-training) is key.

-\xhdr{MM-Adapter fares better on unseen classes} In Table \ref{table:retrieval_attr_obj}, we observe that MM-Adapter (row f) fares better on unseen classes.
-We note that this effect is again, especially pronounced in CLEVR \cite{johnson_clevr_2016} and PACO \cite{ramanathan_paco_2023}, which have exhaustive object and attribute annotations.
+\xhdr{MM-Adapter is better than using multimodal attention as a prediction head:} Recall that one of the ablations of our approach is aligning the output of the multimodal encoder to the frozen text embedding, making it a multimodal image-feature ``adapter" (MM-Adapter).
+This contrasts to using the multimodal module as a prediction head with a linear layer (MM-Pred).
+As shown in Table \ref{table:retrieval_attr_obj}, MM-Adapter outperforms MM-Pred (row g vs f), especially on unseen classes and on exhaustively annotated datasets like CLEVR \cite{johnson_clevr_2016} and PACO \cite{ramanathan_paco_2023}.
+We posit that aligning to the frozen text representation acts like a regularizer since it was pre-trained on more data.